 The market for mobile VoIP could be even more significant than the VoIP landscape in general.
 According to Grand View Research, the deployment of 4G/LTE, and the rising demand for 5G is driving industry growth in this sector.
 By 2024, the industry could reach a value of $145.76 billion.

 If the mobile VoIP market reaches its projected value by 2024, this will represent a CAGR of 20% between the years 2016 and 2024.
 Grand View Research notes Asia Pacific will be the fastest-growing region during this time.

 3. By 2024, the VoIP services market will reach a value of $194.5 billion

 (Persistence Market Research)

-According to research by Persistence Market, VoIP growth is largely powered by low maintenance requirements and minimal set up costs.
-Many companies making the transition into the VoIP landscape are doing so with access to services which allow them to simplify their migration.
+According to research by Persistence Market, VoIP growth is largely powered by low maintenance requirements and minimal set-up costs.
+Many companies making the transition into the VoIP landscape are doing so with access to services that allow them to simplify their migration.

 The VoIP services market, which focuses on the delivery of services related to the VoIP industry, including provisioning and management, is set to reach a value of $194.5 billion by 2024.
 According to Persistence, “managed IP” services will be the most common service.

 4. The Hosted PBX market will reach a value of $9.5 billion by 2023